-- 460. PSYCHOLOGY AND EDUCATION OF THE GIFTED.
+460. PSYCHOLOGY AND EDUCATION OF THE GIFTED.
 The study of research on the gifted and its implications for curriculum planning.
 Analysis of problems in planning related to school structure, work with school personnel, parents, and the community.
 Specific curriculum changes.
-Prerequisite: Graduate standing.

-Full Course (4) - 461.
-CURRICULUM PLANNING FOR THE GIFTED.
+461. SEMINAR IN CURRICULUM PLANNING FOR THE GIFTED.
 An extension of Education 460.
 Both historical and current studies by students of curriculum movements planned especially for the gifted, and of the writings of curriculum experts past and present.
 Studies to form a basis of intensive curriculum development in a given topical field.
-Prerequisite: Graduate standing and Education 460 or equivalent.
+Prerequisite: Education 460 or equivalent.

 470. THE EDUCATION OF DISADVANTAGED LEARNERS.
 Examination of the nature of socio-cultural disadvantage in learning; review of contemporary theory and research regarding children from a variety of backgrounds who often do not succeed in school; examination of current programs of compensatory, remedial, preventive and enrichment education for such learners.
-Prerequisite: Graduate standing.